 We worked closely with the Fallgrens to distill their vision for their home.
 We spent time refining their design, visiting other projects and even visiting local historic adobe homes together to capture ideas and details.
 As the general contractors for the construction and as hands-on builders of much of the home, we continued to work with closely as the home took shape.

 Straw bale building is the most resource-efficient way to build a super-insulated home and results in superior indoor air quality and sound quality.
-Clay plasters use less resources than conventional plasters and are VOC free and nontoxic.
+Clay plasters use fewer resources than conventional plasters and are VOC free and nontoxic.
 By using natural, non-toxic, low and zero VOC products and finishes, fewer toxins were built into the building, contributing to better indoor air quality.

 What makes this project exceptional is the priority placed on using lower tech, lower carbon, and lower cost systems and natural, non-toxic and low-embodied-energy materials.